Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-Based on this theory, Huang and Kong \cite{HK} introduced a notion of a {\it full field algebra}, which is a mathematical axiomatization of the algebras describing non-chiral two-dimensional conformal field theory.
+Based on this theory, Huang and Kong \cite{HK} introduced the notion of a {\it full field algebra}, which is a mathematical axiomatization of the algebras describing non-chiral two-dimensional conformal field theory.
 They also constructed conformal field theories, called \emph{diagonal theories} in physics, as finite module extensions of the tensor products of regular vertex operator algebras.
-Their theory basically assumes that the conformal field theory is a finite extension of a tensor product of holomorphic and anti-holomorphic regular vertex operator algebras.
-Such a conformal field theory is called a {\it rational conformal field theory}, and it is known that the energy spectrum of the theory becomes rational numbers.
-However, when considering a deformation of a theory, the energies must change continuously and thus it is necessary to consider irrational conformal field theories.
+Their theory basically assumes that the conformal field theory is a finite extension of a tensor product of chiral and anti-chiral regular vertex operator algebras.
+Such a conformal field theory is called a {\it rational conformal field theory}, and it is known that the energy spectrum of the theory is a subset of the rational numbers.
+However, when considering a deformation of a theory, the energies must change continuously; thus it is necessary to consider irrational conformal field theories.

-In this paper, we introduce a notion of a full vertex algebra (and a full vertex operator algebra) which formulates compact two-dimensional conformal field theory on $ \CP$.
-While the definition of a full field algebra by \cite{HK} based on a part of the consistency of $n$ point correlation functions for all $n \geq 1$, the definition of a full vertex algebra is based on ``the bootstrap equations'', which are expected to be sufficient to derive the whole consistency of the theory.
+In this paper, we introduce \footnote{This is the author's doctoral dissertation and is a reorganization of \cite{M3}, on which this paper is based, and a part of \cite{M2}, from which the introduction of a full vertex algebra was taken.} the notion of a full vertex algebra (and a full vertex operator algebra) which formulates compact two-dimensional conformal field theory on $ \CP$.
+While the definition of a full field algebra by \cite{HK} is based on a part of the consistency of $n$-point correlation functions for all $n \geq 1$, the definition of a full vertex algebra is based on ``the bootstrap equations'', which are expected to be sufficient to derive the whole consistency of the theory.

-We note that in recent years, the bootstrap hypothesis has become more and more important in the study of conformal field theory including higher dimensional cases.
+We note that in recent years, the bootstrap hypothesis has become increasingly important in the study of conformal field theory, including higher-dimensional cases.
 An infinite number of inequalities can be obtained from the bootstrap equation for a unitary conformal field theory, which is a constraint on the existence of the theory.
 By numerically evaluating the constraint conditions, the critical exponents (physical quantities) of the three-dimensional critical Ising model are calculated with high accuracy (cf., \cite{RRTV,EPPRSV}).
 In \cite{M2}, we prove that the axiom of a full vertex algebra is equivalent to the bootstrap equation under reasonable assumptions.